 Even though José is in his late sixties and decades have passed since the infamous robbery in Barcelona, he is not one for a quiet life.
 He continues to stir controversies with his allegations against the late Emilio Alonso Manglano, who was one of the heads of the Higher Centre for Defence Information (CESID) at the time of the robbery.
 The robber claimed that the high-ranking official was the mastermind behind the crime, which was orchestrated to obtain a confidential document from the vault of the Central Bank of Barcelona.
 In 2021, José alleged that the document revealed the involvement of King Juan Carlos I, who ruled Spain from 1975 to 2014, in the failed 1981 coup attempt.

 José’s allegations were never proven.
 Still, he stands by his accounts even today.
-Although he doesn’t have the energy of his twenty-five-year-old self, the robber hasn’t shown any hesitation to stir up controversies by talking to different press outlets.
+Although he doesn’t have the energy of his twenty-five-year-old self, the robber hasn’t shown any hesitation in stirring up controversies by talking to different press outlets.
 While not giving these interviews, he spends his time at his home or going for walks.
 Back in 2022, José suffered from a hernia and chronic bronchitis.
 Apart from these health concerns, he seems to be leading a fairly comfortable life nowadays, with no fears about anything.
 Even the death that awaits him one day hasn’t been able to shake the old man, who describes himself as a man who “resurrected” twice, referring to two near-death experiences back in his youth.